Feral-Lang/Book/src/std/1-std-io.md

 ```
 cprintln(args...) -> nil
 ```
-Prints all given `args` to the standard output and add a new line after the last one and interpret color codes to change the text color.
+Prints all given `args` to the standard output and adds a new line after the last one and interpret color codes to change the text color.
 A color change is not bound to a single `cprintln` call and will remain active until another one comes in.

 Example:
 ```